Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 - Suboptimal Deletion Performance: The authors acknowledge that

-.
+Terrace's batch deletion performance is not as strong as its insertion performance and lags behindAspen.
 They identify this as an area for future engineering and optimization. - Concurrent Updates and Queries: The evaluation was performed in a phased manner (updates and queries were not run simultaneously).
 Analyzing performance in a truly concurrent setting where queries are executed while updates are happening is a direction for future work.

 - Automatic Tuning: While the system is not overly sensitive to its cutoff parameters, automatically tuning them based on the observed graph distribution could yield further performance gains.